How to Easily Make Your Own Valentine's Cards

 There's something pretty special about a handmade Valentine's card—so make sure you give it to someone special!

-These cards are also fun to do and you don't need a huge lot of artistic talent to make them.
-Each card uses a different technique and materials, and all are fun to do.
+These cards are also fun to do and you don't need a lot of artistic talent to make them.
+Each card uses a different technique and different materials—and all of them are fun to make.
 You can add extras on to them to make your designs elaborate, or you can keep them simple.
 It's up to you!

 Two Easy Valentine's Card Ideas